Delay time and Non-Adiabatic Calibration of the Attoclock. Multiphoton process versus tunneling in strong field interaction: Tunneling and Field-Ionization time delay

 We now come to the comparison with the experimental result.
-The relation in eqs \ref{dion}, \ref{Tsym} (and \ref{dion1}) shows a very good agreement with the experimental data in the nonadiabatic calibration of Hofmann et al. \cite{Hofmann:2019}, as shown in fig \ref{Hofdata2}, \ref{Hofdata3}, where we plot $\tau_{dion}(F), \tau_{sym}(F)$ for two values of $Z_{eff}$ ($1.6875$ of \cite{Clementi:1963}, $1.344=\sqrt{2I_p}$ \footnote{In previous works, we have used $Z_{eff} =1.375 \approx\sqrt{2I_p}\approx 1.344$ from a model based on an unpublished thesis of the author of this work for the He-atom, where the full screening of the first electron is accounted for.
-We still intend to expand the work for light rare gas atoms in the framework of the SAEA and publish it whenever possible.}), together with the experimental data of Hofmann et al. In the figs \ref{Hofdata2}, \ref{Hofdata3} the lowest curve (orange) for an effective nuclear charge of Clementi \cite{Clementi:1963} $Z_{eff}=1.6875$, and an upper (gray) curve for $Z_{eff}=1.344= \sqrt{2 I_p}$, where $I_p=0.90357$ the ionization potential of He-atom.
+The relation in eqs \ref{dion},\, \ref{Tsym} (and \ref{dion1}) shows a very good agreement with the experimental data in the nonadiabatic calibration of Hofmann et al. \cite{Hofmann:2019} as shown in Figs \ref{Hofdata2}, \ref{Hofdata3}, where we plot $\tau_{dion}(F),\, \tau_{sym}(F)$ for two values of $Z_{eff}$, together with the experimental data of Hofmann et al. In the Fig. \ref{Hofdata2} the lowest curve (orange) for an effective nuclear charge $Z_{eff}=1.6875$ of Clementi \cite{Clementi:1963}, and an upper (gray) curve for $Z_{eff}=1.344=\sqrt{2 I_p}$ \footnote{In previous works, O. Kullie used $Z_{eff}=1.375 \approx\sqrt{2I_p}\approx 1.344$ from a model based on an unpublished thesis of \\ him at the university of Kiel (Germany) for the He-atom, where the full screening of the first electron is accounted for. \\ We still intend to expand the work for light rare gas atoms in the framework of the SAEA and publish it whenever possible.}, where $I_p$ the ionization potential of He-atom.
 As seen, the difference between the two curves is smaller than the error bars, thus, the value of $Z_{eff}$ is not crucial.
-In fig \ref{Hofdata3}, we also plotted to curves for $Z_{eff}=1.6875$ (W-curve, red) by including the energy shift given by $(\frac{F}{2\omega_0})^2$ \cite{Delone:2000} (chap.
-2, p.19), i.e. by replacing $I_p$ with $I_p+ (\frac{F}{2\omega_0})^2$, which is negligible for $F<0.05$.
-We also included in fig \ref{Hofdata3} the Feynman path integral (FPI), the (purple) F-curve, from the same work of Hofmann et al. \cite{Hofmann:2019}.
-Besides, we included in the figures the NITDSE result of Ivanov et al. \cite{IAIvanov:2014} (empty black circles with small error bars), which shows an excellent agreement with our result.
-Looking back to the NITDSE result we find that the NITDSE was compared to experimental data of Boge et al. \cite{Boge:2013} using nonadiabatic calibration, see further below sec \ref{sec:cr}.
-The data of Boge et al. \cite{Boge:2013} (below fig \ref{Hofdata7}) differs slightly (a bit higher) from the data of Hofmann et al. \cite{Hofmann:2019}, so that the NITDSE result of Ivanov et al. \cite{IAIvanov:2014} was not close to the experimental data of Boge et al. as it is the case in fig \ref{Hofdata2}, \ref{Hofdata3}, see also the discussion in \cite{Kullie:2018}.
-Finally, the good agreement between these results, our result, the NITDSE, and the recent experimental data of Hofmann et al., show that with our view the issue is reasonably understood.
+In Fig. \ref{Hofdata3}, we also plotted $\tau_{dion}(F)$ for $Z_{eff}=1.0$ (inset, purple) and a curve for $Z_{eff}=1.6875$ (red, W-curve) by including the energy (continuum) shift given by $(\frac{F}{2\omega_0})^2$ \cite{Delone:2000} (chap.
+2, p.19), i.e. by replacing $I_p$ with $I_p+ (\frac{F}{2\omega_0})^2$ ($\approx I_p+ U_p$, where $U_p$ the Ponderomotive potential), which is negligible for $F<0.05$.
+We also included in Fig. \ref{Hofdata3} the Feynman path integral (FPI), (magenta, F-curve), from the same work of Hofmann et al. \cite{Hofmann:2019}.